-Recurring and Non Recurring

-1. Furniture (Low cost multipurpose and adaptable furniture Rs.
-80000 should be used) Up to a maximum of Rs.
-2000 per beneficiary subject to assessment of actual needs (once in 3 years) (Rs.2,000x40) 2.
-Sports equipment/ Adapted Sports Equipment (Rs.10000 or Rs.
-10000 actuals whichever is lower, (once in 3 years) 3.
-Physiotherapy equipment refer to Annexure to 4.
-Occupational Therapy equipment this model project 5.
-Speech Therapy equipment 6.
-Special Teaching aids and Toys
+S.no Recurring and Non Recurring 1 1Furniture (Low cost multipurpose and adaptable furniture should be used) Up to a maximum of Rs.
+2000 per beneficiary subject to assessment of actual needs (once in 3 years) (Rs.2,000x40) 2 Sports equipment/ Adapted Sports Equipment (Rs.10000 or actuals whichever is lower, (once in 3 years) Rs.
+10000 3 Physiotherapy equipment refer to An 4 Occupational Therapy equipment to this project model 5 Speech Therapy equipment 1 6 Special Teaching aids and Toys 1 7 Special designed toys for younger children 1

-7. Special designed toys for younger children 8.
-Teaching Mirror 9.Vocational Training and Rehabilitation Equipment 10.
-Computer Hardware and accessories (subject to actual cost as per quotation from an authorized vendor) (once in 5 years) Rs.
-50000 11.
-Raw material (for VTC Rs.
-1 lakh p.a. for 50 beneficiaries.
-Thereafter, Rs.
-20000 for next 20 beneficiaries up to a maximum of Rs.
-2 lakh) Rs.
-100000 (for 50 beneficiaries) 12.
-Specialised Software/special key board/access technology (subject to actual cost as per quotation from an authorized vendor) (once in five years) 13.
-Resource Room/Library (Rs.
+S.no Recurring and Non Recurring 8 Teaching Mirror 9 Vocational Training and Rehabilitation Equipment 10 Computer Hardware and accessories (subject to actual cost as per quotation from an authorized vendor) (once in 5 years) Rs.
+50000 11 Rs.
+100000 (for 50 beneficiaries) 13 Specialized Software/special key board/access technology (subject to actual cost as per quotation from an authorized vendor) (once in five years) Rs.
+60000 13 Resource Room/Library (Rs.
 10000 for first year / Rs.
 5000 for subsequent years) Rs.
-10000 (one time)/5000 (recurring) 14.
-Special Teaching and Learning Material Rs.
+10000 (one time)/5000 (recurring) 14 Special Teaching and Learning Material Rs.
 60000